 Situations arise that may create a need to reschedule or cancel an appointment.
-Please cancel your appointment online or email your advisor at least two hours before the scheduled time.
+Please cancel your appointment by contacting email@example.com at least two hours before the scheduled time.
 Please respect the advisor’s time as they will return the courtesy if they need to reschedule.

 Appointment No-Show Policy